Kale is delicious when pan fried with onions and garlic and garnished with crispy bacon bits.

 Dice the onion into fairly small pieces.
 This dish is best if the onion pieces are not too big.

-Add the onion to the skillet and cook until softened.
+Add the onion to the skillet and sauté until softened.

-Remove the hard stems from the kale and shred it into small pieces.
+Remove the hard stems from the kale and chop or shred it into small pieces.
 Wash it in a colander by placing it under cold running water.

-Place the kale and garlic in the skillet and stir them into the onion.
+Place the chopped kale and garlic in the skillet and stir them into the onion.

 Cook until the kale is softened, which takes about 5 minutes.